 What is a Calcaneal fracture?

 Also known as a broken heel bone, it is a fracture (break) of the Calcaneus bone.
-It is not common in sport but can result from road traffic accidents or landing badly from a height.
+It is not common in sports but can result from road traffic accidents or landing badly from a height.

 The calcaneus is the heel bone at the back of the foot.
 It is protected underneath by a fat pad.
 Other injuries affecting the heel bone are more common and gradual in onset.
 They include: